Unusual Dancing Environments: Underwater, Air and Space

 Dancing in the Water and Underwater

 Probably the first experiment of all others in this area was to put the dancers into the water.
 Water and air are physically different mediums with different viscosity.
 Standard dance moves that can be easily performed at dance floor, generally can’t be repeated in the same way in the water.
 Water immobilizes moves and slows them down, and requires more practice to work with balance and body control.
 There’s a plenty of room for everybody to work here: adaptation of dance figures and invention of new ones for choreographers, designing new costumes and solving issues with dress, costumes, hair and make-up for stylists, developing new dance practice and water training programs for dance teachers, technical issues related to searching of best angle of view and recording equipment for the camera crew, etc. And of course, dancing in the water requires more physical efforts and stamina from the dancers.
 One of the benefits of water dancing is that it’s less injury-prone than regular dancing on the floor.
 It’s also one of the reasons why water physical training programs became popular and are available in many gyms and swimming pools.
+Please, take a look at dance classes for adults beginners at our school if you're interested in classical dancing.

 In spite of its name, actually it’s a kind of a dance show.
 It’s called swimming, because a performer must have strong swimming skills.
 This event was added to Olympic Sports in 1984 (Los Angeles, California, USA) and is the only event of Olympic Games where only female performers are permitted.
 Initially this type of competition included duet and team events only, but in past games, there was also a solo event.